zohanalexix/bundle-converter/README.md

-# properties-to-xls
+# Bundle Converter
-Convert property files to excel and vice-versa
+Simple java library for converting property files from one file format to another